 Chains and rings

 Longer chains of carbon atoms can be branched and can link ‘head to tail’ fashion to form ring compounds.
-This ability allows for a huge variety of molecular forms – the examples here show isooctane (the main component in petrol) and benzoic acid (a common food preservative).
+This ability allows for a huge variety of molecular forms, for examples isooctane (the main component in petrol) and benzoic acid (a common food preservative).

 More complex molecules